apache/dolphinscheduler/README.md

 ### Thanks

-Dolphin Scheduler is based on a lot of excellent open-source projects, such as google guava, guice, grpc, netty, ali bonecp, quartz, and many open source projects of apache and so on.
+Dolphin Scheduler is based on a lot of excellent open-source projects, such as google guava, guice, grpc, netty, ali bonecp, quartz, and many open-source projects of Apache and so on.
-Thanks to the contributions of these open source projects, the birth of Dolphin Scheduler comes true.
-We are very grateful for all the open source software used!
-We hope that we are not only the beneficiaries of open source, but also be the open source contributors.
-Besides, we also hope that partners who have the same passion and conviction for open source will join in and contribute to open source!
+Thanks to the contributions of these open-source projects, the dream of Dolphin Scheduler comes true.
+We are very grateful for all the open-source softwares used!
+We hope that we are not only the beneficiaries of open-source, but also be the open-source contributors.
+Besides, we expect the partners who have the same passion and conviction to open-source will join in and contribute to open-source community!

 ### Get Help
 1. Submit an issue
-1. Subscribe the mail list : https://dolphinscheduler.apache.org/en-us/docs/development/subscribe.html, then email dev@dolphinscheduler.apache.org
+1. Subscribe to the mail list: https://dolphinscheduler.apache.org/en-us/docs/development/subscribe.html, then email dev@dolphinscheduler.apache.org
 1. Slack channel: [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://join.slack.com/share/zt-do3gvfhj-UUhrAX2GxkVX_~JJt1jpKA)

 ### License
-Please refer to [LICENSE](https://github.com/apache/incubator-dolphinscheduler/blob/dev/LICENSE) file.
+Please refer to the [LICENSE](https://github.com/apache/incubator-dolphinscheduler/blob/dev/LICENSE) file.